nklabs/libnklabs/README.md

 	cd tests
 	make

-### Example targets
+### Examples

-A number of example targets are provided in the target directory.
+An example application is available in [app/](app/).

+It can be compiled for various targets, see [target/](target/).

 To build a particular example and install it on a target board:

 	cd target/nucleo-g071rb
 	make